General Interest/Area of Focus

 1996 The Carp River Sawmill Company: A Pre-Civil War Settlement on the South Shore of Lake Superior.
 Paper presented at the Annual Meeting of the Society for Historical Archaeology, Cincinnati, Ohio.

-1995 Nineteenth Century Farmstead Structure: A Search for Pattern and Features.
+1995 The Life and Death of a Canal: The Wabash and Erie Canal in Lafayette, Indiana (with Sean B. Dunham).
 Paper presented at the Annual Meeting of the Society for Historical Archaeology, Washington, D.C.

-1989 The William Macomb Farm.
-Paper presented at the Annual Meeting of the Society for Historical Archaeology, Baltimore, Maryland.
+1984 Blue Collar Detroit: A Late Victorian Baseline Study on the Near East Riverfront.
+Paper presented at the Annual Meeting of the Society for Historical Archaeology, Williamsburg, Virginia.